 Identity theft and identity fraud are terms used to refer to all types of crime in which someone wrongfully obtains and uses another person's personal data in some way that involves fraud or deception.

-Unlike your fingerprints, which are unique to you and cannot be given to someone else, your personal data (Social Security number, bank account, credit card number, and other valuable identifying data) can be used, if they fall into the wrong hands, to personally profit at your expense.
+Unlike your fingerprints, which are unique to you and cannot be given to someone else, your personal data (Social Security number, bank account, credit card number, and other valuable identifying data) can be used maliciously for profit at your expense if it falls into the wrong hands.

 The result for identity theft victims is often out-of-pocket financial losses and the financial costs of restoring the victim's identity.

 - Never write your PIN (Personal Identification Number) on any of your ATM cards.

 - Only take ATM and credit cards you need for personal or business purchases when you leave your home.

 - Carefully review the specific transactions charged to your account before paying the bill.